 A student in a performance curriculum, if entering as a freshman, should achieve proficiency level six in the principal performance area at the time of audition, and must complete proficiency level ten in that area to be eligible for graduation.
 In addition to presentation of a senior recital, performance majors also must make three solo appearances on the major instrument in upper-level student recitals or convocations.
 Exceptions to this policy are noted below.

-Band or Orchestra Instrument, or Guitar, Flute, oboe, clarinet, saxophone, bassoon,
+Band or Orchestra Instrument, or Guitar, Flute, oboe, clarinet, saxophone,

-double bass, and guitar.
+cello, double bass, and guitar.

 A proficiency level of ten and three solo appearances on upper-level recitals are required for graduation.

 Proficiency level ten and three solo upper-level recitals are required for graduation.

 Admission only by approval of the piano faculty.
 Required for graduation: Achieve a proficiency of level ten; accompany two recitals: one voice and one combination of other instruments; and two accompanying performances on upper level recitals.
 For questions, please contact Dr. Lucy Mauro ( Lucy.Mauro@mail.wvu.edu).

 Admission only by approval of the piano faculty.
 Required for graduation: proficiency level nine, senior recital, and three solo performances on upper-level recitals.